SalomePlatform/shaper/src/FeaturesPlugin/doc/smashFeature.rst

 Smash
 =====

-The feature Smash implements a boolean operation for smashing a set of main objects by a set of tool objects.
+Smash feature implements a boolean operation for smashing a set of main objects by a set of tool objects.

-To a create boolean operation Smash in the active part:
+To create a Smash in the active part:

 #. select in the Main Menu *Features - > Smash* item  or
 #. click **Smash** button in the toolbar